nicolasdanet/Spaghettis_TclTk/README.txt

 Disclaimer:

-    This is a work-in-progress version.
+    This is a (AT YOUR OWN RISK) work-in-progress version.

 Build:

     Download this repository.
     Change directory to the "build.sh" script.
     Execute the "./build.sh" command.

+Run:

+    To avoid conflicts nothing is installed.
+    On GNU/Linux execute "spaghettis/build/bin/pd".
+    Launch the "Spaghettis.app" on macOS.

 Residual: